Fredybec/Adaptive-Personalized-RS-Benchmark/README.md

   ```bash
   pip install -r requirements.txt
   ```
-* Follow the README inside the specific system folder for detailed instructions on training and testing.
+* Follow the README inside the specific system folder for detailed instructions on dataset loading and training.

 ## Acknowledgements